 "Wait a second," you may be thinking, "why is a non-inflatable kayak winning the best inflatable kayak award?"
 Well, as we test inflatable kayaks, we realize that the number one reason to purchase a boat of this style is because of its ability to be packed away and more easily thrown in a trunk and stored in a closet.
-While most of the kayaks we tested are inflatable, a few notable non-inflatable, but still very packable boats, also made our list.
+While most of the kayaks we tested are inflatable, a few notable non-inflatable, but still very packable boats also made our list.
 The Oru Beach LT is one.
-Even after several years of testing, storing, toting, and paddling, this foldable plastic watercraft remains our favorite of the bunch.
-Once you've gotten used to the process of folding and unfolding this boat, it's a cinch to get out on the water, and you don't need a pump.
-It's longer than most others, providing excellent traction, while its plastic hull limits drag and helps you paddle as quickly as you desire.
+Even after several years of testing, storing, toting, and paddling — and in direct comparison with the smaller Oru Lake — this foldable plastic watercraft remains our favorite.
+Once you've gotten used to folding and unfolding this boat, it's a cinch to get out on the water, and you don't need a pump.
+It's longer than most others, providing excellent traction, while its plastic hull limits drag and help you paddle as quickly as you desire.
 The large, open cockpit is wide enough to please both new paddlers and those who've been enjoying kayaking for years.
 We had no problems hauling gear, 80+ pound dogs, and kids in this big boat.
 Though it's picked up a few cosmetic scratches, this craft is still our all-time favorite option for casual flatwater paddling.

-If you're hoping to crash through some waves in your kayak, the very open design of the Beach will let waves lap inside.
+If you're hoping to crash through some waves in your kayak, the very open design of the Beach LT can let waves lap inside.
 The seat design is also rather minimal, though not uncomfortable, and the plastic exterior can cause some rubbing while carrying against bare skin if you're not careful.
 We like that it's easy to dump excess water as you pull this boat apart after your adventure, and the nature of the non-porous material means it dries very fast.
 With this model, you won't have to worry about waiting hours for your boat to dry or cleaning mold out of the crevices later because you didn't wait long enough.
-While the Beach LT Is no longer alone in this review as a hybrid hardshell kayak that packs down like an inflatable, it's still our favorite boat for pretty much every casual paddling mission.
+While the Beach LT is far from alone in this review as a hybrid hardshell kayak that packs down like an inflatable, it's remained our favorite boat for every casual paddling mission.

 Best Bang for Your Buck